hankei6km/xrosfs/README.md

 Mount a Running Docker Container File Sytem via FUSE.

 * No requirement to install additional agents to container side. it's only required to have permitted to `docker exec` command.
-* Container that automounting running containers by XrosFS with autofs and sshfs is released.
+* Docker container [xros-over-sshfs](https://hub.docker.com/r/hankei6km/xros-over-sshfs/) that mount other containers file system automatically  by XrosFS with autofs and sshfs is released.

 ## Requirements